Arosian-Stagg/TF2-Binds/README.md

 M1 = equip scattergun and fire.

-M2 = equip bonk/secondary and fire stays on slot 2.
+M2 = equip bonk/secondary and fire. stays on slot 2.

 M3(clicking on the wheel) = pulls out meele, hold down to swing and launch any projectiles for the sandman or wrap-assassin